rsergio07/gitops-lab-local/exercises/phase-2-containerization/README.md

 ## Hands‑On Exercises

-This phase includes four practical exercises.
-Each exercise has its own markdown file with detailed instructions and ends with a *Next Steps* section to guide your progression:
+### Exercise 1: Container Basics

-1. **[Exercise 1: Container Basics](exercise-1-container-basics.md)** – build and run a simple Python web application in a container.
+**Objective:** Build and run a simple Python web application inside a container to understand the fundamentals of containerization.

+See [exercise-1-container-basics.md](exercise-1-container-basics.md) for complete instructions.

-2. **[Exercise 2: Dockerfile Best Practices](exercise-2-dockerfile-best-practices.md)** – optimise your image with a `.dockerignore` and multi‑stage builds.
+### Exercise 2: Dockerfile Best Practices

+**Objective:** Optimize your container image by applying Dockerfile best practices, including the use of `.dockerignore` and multi‑stage builds.

+See [exercise-2-dockerfile-best-practices.md](exercise-2-dockerfile-best-practices.md) for complete instructions.

+### Exercise 3: Local Registry

-3. **[Exercise 3: Local Registry](exercise-3-local-registry.md)** – start a local registry, tag and push your image, then pull it back.
+**Objective:** Set up a local container registry, tag and push your image to it, then pull the image back to validate the workflow.

+See [exercise-3-local-registry.md](exercise-3-local-registry.md) for complete instructions.

+### Exercise 4: Kubernetes Integration

-4. **[Exercise 4: Kubernetes Integration](exercise-4-kubernetes-integration.md)** – deploy your custom image to Kubernetes and expose it via a Service.
+**Objective:** Deploy your custom image to Kubernetes and expose it via a Service, integrating container workflows with cluster orchestration.

+See [exercise-4-kubernetes-integration.md](exercise-4-kubernetes-integration.md) for complete instructions.

 ## Troubleshooting